Ready to book your flights?

 If you need to report an incident or you're injured, then having your phone nearby can ensure you're immediately able to alert the authorities.
 While it can be nice to go entirely technology-free while on holiday, it's always a good idea to have a phone somewhere nearby just in case.
 Alongside this, make sure you know the emergency number of the country you're visiting.
 Another tip is to stay in contact with loved ones regularly.
 This way, if you went AWOL, they'd soon know something was wrong, allowing them to contact the emergency services.

-If you click the button below, you will see a list featuring all 195 countries and their laws on homosexuality.
+If you click the button below, you'll see a list featuring all 195 countries and their laws on homosexuality.

 The list states whether homosexuality is legal and, if not, what the penalty for it is.
 For countries where homosexuality is legal, we'll also include the year it became legalised.